LMS-Community/slimserver-platforms/Docker/README.md

       lmscommunity/logitechmediaserver
 ```

 Please note that the http port always has to be a 1:1 mapping.
-You can't just map it like `-p 9002:9000`, as Logitech Media Server is telling players on which port to connect.
+You can't just map it like `-p 9002:9000`, as Lyrion Music Server is telling players on which port to connect.
 Therefore if you have to use a different http port for LMS (other than 9000) you'll have to set the `HTTP_PORT` environment variable, too:

 ```
 docker run -it \